- Last Updated: Monday, 16 August 2021 19:40

 The above example was seen at the smelt mill at Nenthead.

-Errington Reay Ltd produced salt glazed products at Bardon mill and the works are still in production making mainly salt glazed garden pots.
+Errington Reay Ltd produce salt glazed products at Bardon mill and the works are still in production making mainly salt glazed garden pots.

-Formed in 1878 when Mr W Reay who had been manager at Haltwhistle South Tyne Fireclay Works and Mr W Errington formed the company Errington Reay and Company at Bardon Mill at the site of the former woolen mill. they originally made firebricks and field drain times with fireclay from a drift mine just behind to the north of the site.
+Formed in 1878 when Mr W Reay who had been manager at Haltwhistle South Tyne Fireclay Works and Mr W Errington formed the company Errington Reay and Company at Bardon Mill at the site of the former woolen mill. they originally made firebricks and field drain times with fireclay from a drift mine, Barcombe Colliery at the head of the Chineley Burn, to which it was connected by a tramway.
+Later it was obtained from a drift mine just behind to the north of the site.
 This had a 7ft thick seam of fireclay and was mined on a bord and pillar.
 The mine closed in 1954.

 Originally there was 5 small Newcastle kilns and used coal from Morwood colliery which the firm owned.
 In 1932 a circular down draught kiln was installed which is still in use.
 It is 16.5ft in diameter internally with an internal height to the top of the dome of 11 ft.
 Originally it had 10 fireholes, these were sealed up in 1963 and 2 underground mechanical stokers were introduced.